rubencodes/recal/README.md

 ### Options

-Both calendar types have some required and some optional props.
+Both calendars have some required and some optional props.

 ```
-// Used by Date Picker
+// Used by DatePicker
 selectedDate: PropTypes.instanceOf(Date),
 onDateSelected: PropTypes.func,

-// Used by Date Range Picker
+// Used by DateRangePicker
 startDate: PropTypes.instanceOf(Date),
 endDate: PropTypes.instanceOf(Date),
 onStartDateSelected: PropTypes.func,